-Similarly, Ramsay's strong TSR performance relative to its peers has resulted in high levels of vesting for those rights granted under the LTI programme that are subject to a TSR performance condition.
+Similarly, Ramsay's strong TSR performance relative to its peers has resulted in high levels of vesting for those rights granted under the LTI programme that are subject to a relative TSR performance condition.
+For the FY2016 LTI grants, the Board proposes to change the comparator group to the S&P/ASX100 index (previously the S&P/ASX200 index).